Danny Morrison © Getty Images

-The effervescent Danny Morrison was born on February 3, 1966.
+Danny Morrison, born February 3, 1966, is an effervescent former player and commentator.
 Abhishek Mukherjee looks at one of New Zealand’s finest fast bowlers.

 At first glance Daniel Kyle Morrison never resembled a fast bowler: his short frame simply defied the concept.
 However, with a quick, whippy run-up, very strong shoulders, an unorthodox release that empowered him with the ability to make balls take off from a length, and a dangerous out-swinger made Morrison one of the finest speedsters in the history of New Zealand cricket.